 The backbones of the flow/system mentioned above is consisting of two main components:

 SceneTransitionHandler with a lightweight state machine allows you to track clients' progress in regards to Scene Loading.
-It notifies the server when clients finish loading so that the other listeners are informed, by encapsulating the
+It notifies the server when clients finish loading so that the other listeners are informed, by subscribing to the